 You also can pay a bit more to have an expert review your return, either online or in person at one of H&R Block’s thousands of physical locations.

 The cost to work with an H&R Block tax pro depends on your needs, but plans start at $69 for federal returns, with an added $59 charge for each state return you file.

 Pricing: Free to $64.95 for federal; $4.95 to $44.95 for state; $35 to $139.95 for tax pro review.

 Although TaxAct may not have the same brand recognition as some of its competitors, it offers comparable features at lower-than-average prices.

-The free edition includes a federal return and allows you to import data from previous returns filed through TurboTax or H&R Block.
+The free edition includes a federal return and allows you to import data from previous returns filed through other software like TurboTax.
 Although state returns are not included in TaxAct’s free version, they are offered at a substantial discount: $4.95 for each state.